DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

-**Answer**:  The cannabis industry is experiencing extreme growth over the past several years.
+**Answer**:  The cannabis industry has experienced extreme growth over the past several years.
 With this growth technology companies have emerged providing software platforms to licensed producers and retail operations.
-In Canada Ample Organics (https://ampleorganics.com) has developed a seed-to-sale platform that provides licensed producers the ability to manage their cannabis production, clients, sales, packaging and fulfillment, quality assurance and reporting.
+In Canada, Ample Organics (https://ampleorganics.com) has developed a seed-to-sale platform that provides licensed producers the ability to manage their cannabis production, clients, sales, packaging and fulfillment, quality assurance and reporting.
 Given the complexity and multitude of services provided by this platform Ample Organics would benefit from using Datadog to monitor their platform.